glihm/starknet-abigen-rs/README.md

 abigen!(MyContract, "./mycontract.abi.json")
 ```

-2. If you only want to make a quick call without too much setup, you can paste an ABI directly using:
+2. (DISABLED FOR NOW) If you only want to make a quick call without too much setup, you can paste an ABI directly using:

 ```rust
 abigen!(MyContract, r#"